Trump confirms Cohen represented him in 'crazy Stormy Daniels deal'

 The president denied on "Fox and Friends" having anything to do with Cohen's business after the attorney's office and hotel room were raided this month by the FBI.

-But it's Cohen's $130,000 payment to Daniels shortly before Election Day in 2016 that may be of interest in the investigation.
+But it's Cohen's $130,000 payment to Daniels shortly before Election Day in 2016 that may be of interest to investigators.

-Trump told reporters aboard Air Force One earlier this month that he was not aware of any payment by Cohen to Daniels, and saying, "You'll have to ask Michael Cohen.
+Trump told reporters aboard Air Force One this month that he was not aware of any payment by Cohen to Daniels, and saying: "You'll have to ask Michael Cohen.
 Michael is my attorney.
 You'll have to ask Michael."

 Daniels claims that Cohen paid her the money as part of a "hush agreement" not to talk about what she describes as a one-time sexual encounter with Trump in 2006.